Permissive resolution filed in Moreau to stop Twin Bridges sale

 People are also reading…

-LeClair said people in the community both across the river and up the river are worried they are going to smell something or be impacted by the hundreds of trucks a day these two companies pose to bring past homes that are within 50 feet of the road.
+LeClair said people in the community both across the river and up the river are worried they are going to be impacted by the smell of industrial waste and the "hundreds of trucks a day" the two companies pose to bring through town and the residential neighborhoods that surround the park.

-Several petitions have been circulating throughout the community since then, collecting signatures of people who want to stop the sale by forcing the town to hold a public election on the matter.
+Several petitions have been circulating throughout the community since the announcement, collecting signatures of people who want to stop the sale by forcing the town to hold a public election on the matter.

 LeClair said the group is not opposed to business growth within the industrial park, but takes issue with the type of heavy industry, particularly waste management services, that seems to be attracted to the area.